 Their passions and interests drive their work, at the core being a desire to actively work to contribute to a healthy environment and improving human well-being.
 They are inspired by the people they meet, their clients, students and evolutionary leaders focused on exploring the essence of Conscious Business.

-He is a Husband, Father and Songman, and is passionate about his band Dirty Rascal, practicing Qigong, the natural environment, his community, being president of the Flemington Colts Cricket Club & sitting around a fire in the bush.
+He is a Husband, Father and Songman, and is passionate about Music, practicing Qigong, the natural environment, his community, being president of the Flemington Colts Cricket Club & sitting around a fire in the bush.
 He is increasingly engaged in wellbeing projects.

 After 21 years Jacqueline left the world of corporate affairs and television to focus on ways to heal the earth along the way becoming a certified practicing Permaculturist.